 For more solitude, head to Bryce Point.
 Although the hoodoos seem a bit further away, you’ll still be treated to a beautiful sunset view.
 I prefer Inspiration Point, but you can easily hike between the three viewpoints if your feet aren’t tired yet!

 Quick Tips for Visiting Bryce Canyon National Park

 Spending just a single day at a national park can seem a bit daunting.
 Don’t worry, there are plenty of tips for visiting Bryce Canyon National Park that will make your trip less stressful and more enjoyable.
 Here are a few handy tips to make the most of your one day in Bryce Canyon.

-- Plan on being there for sunrise.
-If you want to (sort of) beat the crowds, get to the park at sunrise.
-Hike the most popular trail, Queen’s Garden to Wall Street, as the sun is rising to have the trail to yourself.
+Plan on being there for sunrise.
+If you want to beat the crowds, get to the park at sunrise.
+Hike the most popular trail, Queen’s Garden to Wall Street and Navajo Loop, as the sun is rising to have the trail to yourself.

 Additional Travel Resources for Visiting Bryce Canyon and Southern Utah

 Planning a trip to Utah?
 Don’t forget to check out these amazing, expertly-crafted resources.

 - The Best Hikes in Utah (coming soon)